-343 It is recommended that the regulatory authority take a risk-based approach in change 344 management reporting and prioritize resources to focus on higher risk products with significant 345 changes that raise the highest risk to patients to ensure optimal efficiency of regulatory resources.
-346
+It is recommended that the RA takes a risk-based approach in change management reporting and prioritize resources to focus on higher risk products with significant changes that raise the highest risk to patients to ensure optimal efficiency of regulatory resources.

-347 "Significant changes" should be reported to the RA prior to implementation of the change with 348 supporting documentation to show the device is still safe and performing as intended.
-349
+332 "Significant changes" should be reported to the RA prior to implementation of the change with333 supporting documentation to show the device is still safe and performing as intended.

-350 "Non-Significant changes" are not normally reported to the RA prior to implementation of the 351 change, however the assessment and supporting documentation to show the device is still safe and 352 performing as intended has to be reflected in the QMS system and product documentation.
+"Non-Significant changes" are not normally reported to the RA prior to implementation of the change, however the assessment and supporting documentation to show the device is still safe and performing as intended has to be recorded in QMS and/or technical documentation.

-354 355 Table 1 depicts the recommended risk-based approach in reporting of changes.
+- Table 1 depicts the recommended risk-based approach in reporting of changes. - 338